kerens91/FlyingSheepsServerApp/README.md

 ____________________________________________________________________________________________________
 # Project Summary

-This application is a Maven project written in Java using Eclipse IDE.
+This application is a Maven project written in Java.
 This code constitutes the server side of a multi-client server card game application.

 The communication is done through Sockets.